Investigating $f(R)$-Inflation: background evolution and constraints: Model testing

 \subsection{Sampling the posterior distribution}

 The aim of this work is to test the proposed model against available observational data, both to assess its physical validity and to place constraints on the parameters describing it.
 To achieve this, we sample the posterior distribution of the model and cosmological parameters using a Bayesian statistical framework \cite{bayesian}.
-The reconstruction of the posterior is done using an MCMC sampler interfaced with \texttt{Cobaya} \cite{Cobaya}.
-The theoretical modeling of the unmodified late-time quantities is handled using \texttt{CAMB}~\cite{Lewis:1999bs}, while custom modifications to early-time, including the evaluation of $H_0$ that will be described by Eq.~\eqref{eq:H0_der}, are implemented within a dedicated theory module\footnote{The full pipeline will be available upon the publication of the paper}.
-The only exception would be the complete case (see \autoref{sec:results}) for which we interfaced \texttt{Cobaya} evaluate method with \texttt{Nautilus} sampler \cite{nautilus}, which can help when sampling over degenerate parameters.
+The reconstruction of the posterior is done using the \texttt{Nautilus} \cite{nautilus} sampler interfaced with \texttt{Cobaya} \cite{Cobaya}.
+The theoretical modeling of the unmodified late-time quantities is handled using \texttt{CAMB}~\cite{Lewis:1999bs}, while custom modifications to early-time, including the evaluation of $H_0$ that will be described by Eq.~\eqref{eq:H0_der}, are implemented within a dedicated theory module.
+These modifcations are implmented directly in \texttt{CANDI}\footnote{\href{https://github.com/chiaradeleo1/CANDI}{https://github.com/chiaradeleo1/CANDI}} \cite{CANDI}.